mailru/surgemq/README.md

 [![GoDoc](http://godoc.org/github.com/surgemq/surgemq?status.svg)](http://godoc.org/github.com/surgemq/surgemq)

+This is brand new project based on original [surgemq](https://github.com/zentures/surgemq).

 SurgeMQ is a high performance MQTT broker and client library that aims to be fully compliant with MQTT 3.1 and 3.1.1 specs.
 The primary package that's of interest is package [service](http://godoc.org/github.com/surgemq/surgemq/service).
 It provides the MQTT Server and Client services in a library form.

-SurgeMQ development is currently **on hold and unmaintained**.

 **This project should be considered unstable until further notice.**